 Dr. Pearlman prefers your own cartilage to foreign materials for grafts in revision rhinoplasty.
 Preferences include nasal septal cartilage, ear cartilage, and rib cartilage – in that order.
 The choice depends on how much cartilage you need, how strong, and what needs to be done to the nose.

 Noses heal for a full year following rhinoplasty.
-Therefore, Dr. Pearlman prefers to wait a year before revision rhinoplasty.
+Therefore, Dr. Pearlman prefers to wait a year before performing his New York revision rhinoplasty surgery.
 It’s important for all the swelling to go down and scar tissue to soften.
 Sometimes, when the issue is a nasal tip that is too full, this resolves by itself since it can actually take a year or more for all the swelling in the nasal tip to go down.